d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 Two things should be clear after doing this example:

 1. Any function we can write down using sums, products, constants, powers, exponentials, and logarithms can have its derivate computed mechanically by following these rules.
 2. Having a human follow these rules can be tedious and error prone!
-For the types of functions encountered in deep learning, we should think of the function compositions as being potentially hundreds of layers deep or more.

 Thankfully, these two facts together hint towards a way forward: this is a perfect candidate for mechanization!
-Indeed backpropagation is exactly finding an efficient way to apply these derivative rules.
+Indeed backpropagation, which we will revisit later in this section, is exactly that.

 ### As Linear Approximation
 When working with derivatives, it is often useful to geometrically interpret the approximation used above.
 In particular, note that the equation